goranpavlovic/PhoneBookPractice/README.md

 docker-compose run api yoyo new ./.migrations -m "Create entry"         # create first migration when do not have yoyo.ini docker-compose run api yoyo new -m "Create entry"                       # For every next migration because we have yoy.ini file, do not required to specify migration path docker-compose run api yoyo apply --database postgresql://postgres_u:postgres_p@postgres:5432/postgres_db ./.migrations

+# To be able to run tests type following command
+docker-compose run api pytest

 ```